 Review the above program criteria carefully before you apply to the nursing program.
 Additional information can be found by visiting our nursing website at www.nyit.edu/nursing.

-- If your GPA is not 2.75 or better this semester, you are not ready for the nursing review.
+- If your GPA is not 2.75 or better this semester, you are not ready for the current nursing review.

 - If you have more than 2 required prerequisite courses repeated, you are not eligible for the nursing program.

-If you are unable to complete the courses required as indicated on the nursing curriculum map (all courses prior to the Junior Year-5th semester) before the start of the Fall 2014 semester, please do not apply.
+If you are unable to complete the courses required as indicated on the nursing curriculum map (all courses prior to the Junior Year-5th semester) before the start of the Fall 2015 semester, please do not apply.

 Notification of Admission

-November 1, 2013 is the deadline to apply for Spring 2014 enrollment.
+March 3, 2014 is the deadline to apply for Fall 2014 enrollment.

-All applications (irrespective of student status: NYIT Students, Nursing Majors or New Applicants) will be considered competitively.
+- All applications (irrespective of student status: NYIT Students, Nursing Majors or New Applicants) will be considered competitively.

 Due to specific college evaluation guidelines, the nursing department does evaluate transcripts prior to student's applying to the nursing program.
 All transcript evaluations are done exclusively thru the admissions department.
 The admissions department will determine whether or not courses attempted are applicable to the nursing curriculum.
 Student files with transcript evaluations pending approval/clearance of all transfer discrepancies by the admissions department will be considered incomplete and will not be reviewed by the Department of Nursing Academic Review Committee.
-Students must submit their official transcripts by the stated deadline and all transcript evaluations must be complete to be considered for the nursing review.
-It is the student's responsibility to verify all required admission forms/ documents (personal essay, letters of recommendation, NYIT application, and transcripts) are on file with the admissions department prior to the review.
+Students must submit their official transcripts by the stated deadline and all transcript evaluations must be completed to be considered for the nursing review.
+It is the student's responsibility to verify all required admission forms and supporting documents (personal essay, letters of recommendation, NYIT application, and official transcripts) are on file with the admissions department prior to the review.

 Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude student from being accepted by clerkships, internships and/or fieldwork and impact the student's ability to complete the required program courses and qualify for graduation, certification and/or licensure.